plepe/drupal-auto_entitylabel/README.txt

 CONFIGURATION
 -------------

- * Configure in Structure » Automatic label
+ * After installing, go to: Administration » Structure » Content Types

-  Select the Content type and input values in "Pattern for the label" field.
+ * In the drop down select: "Manage automatic entity labels"

+ * Select which option for client and create a pattern

 MAINTAINERS